tunglamadm/helm-present/helm-present-final.md

 ![image](https://github.com/user-attachments/assets/b9ec1391-b39d-4106-b919-6edec7beeb43)

 ### 4.10.
 Wait and Timeout
-The helm install command considers the installation to be successful as soon as the manifest is received by the kubernetes API server it doesn't wait for the pods to be up and running.
+The helm install command considers the installation to be successful as soon as the manifest is received by the kubernetes API server, it doesn't wait for the pods to be up and running.
 To wait until helm successful install, use --wait option.
 Default time is 5 minutes, if the installation doesn't complete, if the pods are not up and running within this time the installation will be marked as a failure.

        helm install mywebserver2 bitnami/apache --wait --timeout 5m10s